 This shows how many men and women are in each quartile of the payroll based on hourly rates.
-As you can see in the figures outlined below, all four quartiles at both The Walt Disney Company UK and The Disney Store UK have more women than men.
+As you can see in the figures outlined below, three out of the four quartiles at The Walt Disney Company UK have more women than men.